-The capstone level courses allow the students to demonstrate their cumulative knowledge in their field of study.
-It plays a vital role in preparing the students for the world of work with practical applications, professional knowledge and skills.
-At this stage, the student will understand how to use appropriate and relevant knowledge to ideas and products.
-Capstone level courses include topics on specialised/advanced level, internships, community engagement and services, vocational training, professional training or other kinds of work experience.
+The capstone level courses allows students to demonstrate their cumulative knowledge in their field of study.
+It plays a vital I role in preparing students for the world of work with practical applications with professional knowledge and skills.
+At this stage the student will understand how to use appropriate and relevant knowledge to ideas and products.
+Capstone level courses includes topics on specialized/advanced level, internships, community engagement and services, vocational training, professional training or other kinds of work experience.

-(i) Advanced major (Specialisation):
+(i) Advanced major (Specialization):

-Advanced major courses include courses with a focused area of study attached to a specific major which are optional in nature.
-These courses include courses on research methodology as well.
+Advanced major courses includes courses with a focused area of study attached to a specific major which are optional in nature.
+These courses includes courses on research methodology as well.
 These courses will help the graduates to deepen their knowledge on a particular area of study with more focus and direction.